 If you cannot find the character you want, open the Character filter list box, and enable the Entire font check box.

-Drag a character

-Using the Pick tool , drag a character to the document
+Drag a character Using the Pick tool , drag a character to the document window.

-window.

-Copy a character in the Character and glyph list, and click Copy.
+Copy a character and glyph list, and click Copy.

 View information about a selected character